BrentNoorda/NoMorePasswordsJustEmail/README.md

 ## The code

 None of the code here is particularly interesting.
 I put it together pretty quickly, and any other developer could do it at least as well.
-In NMPJE I'm more interested in testin the user-flow than in the particular implementation.
+In NMPJE I'm more interested in testing the user-flow than in the particular implementation.

 The part of NMPJE handling this user login, registration, and logout stuff is: